FranckMauconduit/MRI-packages-siemens/PASTeUR-package/PASTeUR-package.md

 - Softawre versions: VE12U, VE12U-AP01, VE12U-SP01, VE12U-AP04 and VB17 (pTx Step 2.3)

-- Limitations: Limited to be used with the Nova pTx coil
+- Limitations: This package of sequences is meant to be used with the Nova pTx coil for which the Universal Pulses have been designed.

 - Accessing the package: either using the Siemens C2P platform (https://webclient.eu.api.teamplay.siemens.com/#/c2p) or using a classic Siemens C2P paper work.

 - Link to documentation: [PASTeUR_package](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/PASTeUR-package/PASTeUR_documentation.pdf)

-## Content of the package

 ## Related articles